 This also occurred in Daniel’s story when he refused to worship and pray unto King Darius.
 He steadfast in prayer and continued to praise the Lord even though he knew it was against the new law.
 He prayed three times a day with his windows open which was used as evidence and caused him to be thrown in the den of hungry lions.

 Like Shadrach, Meschach, and Abednego, God protected Daniel by keeping the lion’s mouths shut and kept him safe from harm.
-King Darius, who favored Daniel was greatly pleased that Daniel stayed alive in list of bible stories.
+King Darius, who favored Daniel was greatly pleased that Daniel stayed alive.